-The procedure used to demonstrate that spray gun transfer efficiency is equivalent to that of a HVLP spray gun must be equivalent to the California South Coast Air Quality Management District's "Spray Equipment Transfer Efficiency Test Procedure for Equipment User" (May 24, 1989) and "Guidelines for Demonstrating Equivalency with District Approved Transfer Efficient Spray Guns" (September 26, 2002) (incorporated by reference - see 40 CFR 63.14, Subpart A).
+The procedure used to demonstrate that spray gun transfer efficiency is equivalent to that of a HVLP spray gun must be equivalent to the California South Coast Air Quality Management District's "Spray Equipment Transfer Efficiency Test Procedure for Equipment User, May 24, 1989" and "Guidelines for Demonstrating Equivalency with District Approved Transfer Efficient Spray Guns, September 26, 2002" (incorporated by reference - see 40 CFR 63.14, Subpart).

-The requirement specified in this paragraph do not apply to painting performed by students and instructors at a paint training center.
-Additionally, the requirements do not apply to the following situations:
+This requirements does not apply to painting performed by students and instructors at paint training centers.
+Additionally, the requirement does not apply to the following situations:

-- (1) The surface coating of aerospace vehicles that involve the coating of components that normally require the use of an airbrush or an extension on the spray gun to properly reach limited access spaces; - (2) The application of coatings on aerospace vehicles that contain fillers that adversely affect atomization with HVLP spray guns; or - (3) The application of coatings on aerospace vehicles that normally have a dried film thickness of less than 0.0013 centimeters (or 0.0005 inches).
+(1) The surface coating of aerospace vehicles that involve the coating of components that normally require the use of an airbrush or an extension on the spray gun to properly reach limited access spaces;

-- (d) All paint spray gun cleaning must be done so that an atomized mist or spray of gun cleaning solvent and paint residue is not created outside of a container that collects used gun cleaning solvent.
+- (2) The application of coatings on aerospace vehicles that contain fillers that adversely affect atomization with HVLP spray guns; or - (3) The application of coatings on aerospace vehicles that normally have a dried film thickness of less than 0.0013 centimeters (or 0.0005 inches). - (d) All paint spray gun cleaning must be done so that an atomized mist or spray of gun cleaning solvent and paint residue is not created outside of a container that collects used gun cleaning solvent.
 Spray gun cleaning may be done with, for example, hand cleaning of parts of the disassembled gun in a container of solvent, by flushing solvent through the gun without atomizing the solvent and paint residue, or by using a fully enclosed spray gun washer.
-A combination of non-atomizing methods may also be used. - (e) As provided in 40 CFR 63.6(g); Subpart A, the permittee may request approval from the EPA to use an alternative to the emission standards.
+A combination of non-atomizing methods may also be used. - (e) As provided in 40 CFR 63.6(g) Subpart A, the permittee may request approval from the U.S. Environmental Protection Agency (EPA) to use an alternative to the emission standards.

-(Ref.: 40 CFR 63.11173(e); Subpart HHHHHH)
+(Ref.: 40 CFR 63.11173(e); Subpart HHHHHHH)